open/close all folders

 - Emotionless Girl: Somewhat, since she does show emotion, just comparatively little of it.

 - Fan Disservice: After the Time Skip, the part of her body that remains elvish is attractive and unclothed, but the rest of it is Body Horror.
+And after she takes over the body of Iliva'fay she keeps the Cleavage Window the latter had on her dress, but with a second mouth over a vicious belly wound that sprouts teeth and has a mind of its own.

 - Gray Eyes: Originally.